 See below for the 10 best MBA programs for operations management.

-Of the school’s 2020 MBA graduates, twenty-seven percent went into roles operations management or logistics, one of the highest rates of all schools surveyed by FIND MBA.
+Typically, around one-quarter of ASU's MBA graduates tend to go into roles operations management or logistics, one of the highest rates of all schools surveyed by FIND MBA.
 The MBA program's specialization in Supply Chain Management offers a number of operations-oriented classes.View School Profile

-Smeal's graduates go into operations in droves – a whopping 46 percent of the class of 2020 went into operations, supply chain, or logistics roles, the highest proportion of any school surveyed by FIND MBA.
+Smeal's graduates go into operations in droves – some 38 percent of the class of 2021 went into operations, supply chain, or logistics roles, one of the highest proportions of any school surveyed by FIND MBA.
 The school's faculty includes some key figures in operations research, such as V. Daniel R. Guide, who co-edits the Journal of Operations Management.
 Although the school doesn’t offer an MBA in Operations Management, it does offer an MBA concentration in Supply Chain Management.View School Profile

 The school’s Center for Operational Excellence serves as a hub for Fisher students seeking jobs in operations management.
 Students can pursue an MBA major in Operations and Logistics.
 In recent years, as much as 22 percent of the MBA class went into operations or logistics-related roles, according to the school.
 Experienced professionals looking for a more in-depth look at Lean and Six Sigma tools can look at the school’s one-year long Master of Business Excellence program.View School Profile

 The school hosts the uniquely multidisciplinary Center for Behavioral Operations Management, which examines how humans interact with supply chains.
 Typically, about 10-15 percent of MBA grads go into the operations or logistics fields.
 Rotterdam is a hub for global operations and logistics.View School Profile